Target level of study

 Faculty of Science

 This teaching unit is linked to the innovative project.
-With the participation of a product designer, students must be able to introduce design very early on in the product development process.
+With the participation of a product designer, students must be able to introduce design at a very early stage in the product design process.

-Functional studies of the product's skin are based on foam models and/or 3D printed models.
-After validation, the functional prototype is manufactured using the resources available in the mechanical engineering department (conventional manufacturing, NC and 3D printing).
+Functional studies of the product's skin are carried out using foam models and/or 3D-printed models.
+Once validated, the functional prototype is manufactured using the resources available in the mechanical engineering department (conventional manufacturing, CNC, and 3D printing).

-The prototype is validated during a project review called "functional prototype qualification".
+The prototype is validated during a project review entitled "functional prototype qualification."

 Eco-design